kaapstorm/samuel/the_story_of_the_wandering_jew.rst

 David
     Cousin of Samuel

+Mariam
+    Wife of David

 John and Marcia
     Friends of Samuel and Isaac

 Julia
     Second wife of Samuel

+Juan Marco
+    A baker

 Douglas Adams
     Douglas Adams

+.. rubric:: Footnotes

+.. [#] You know the Gospel of John does the same with the story of Jesus
+       driving the money changers out of the Temple.
+John has it happening at the start of his ministry.
+Mark, Matthew and Luke have it happening at the end.
+Some scholars say that Jesus must have done it twice, but that seems like a bit of a stretch.
+Why would Mark, Matthew and Luke all forget to mention the first time, and John not bother to mention the second time?
+So if it's OK for the author of the Gospel of John to play with chronology, it should be OK for my little story.